DNA TEST RESULTS ON THE FAMILY TREE DNA WEBSITE

 All test result summaries on the FTDNA website can be accessed through the links below.
 All results from tests are posted automatically to the appropriate table or listing on the FTDNA site.
 The Y-DNA results table of FTDNA is the one recommended for all reference, and is the only one with all up-to-date results.

 Other DNA test information on the FTDNA website can be accessed by clicking on the link below.
+If you are not logged into your FTDNA account when you click on this link, it is possible that a few of the test results won't be displayed.

 DNA TEST RESULT SUMMARIES ON THE GFA WEBSITE